 Credit: A credit is the unit by which academic work is measured.

-Cumulative Credits: Cumulative credits represent the total number of credits evaluated (attempted and earned) for all periods of enrollment at the University, including any terms for which the student did not receive aid.
+Cumulative credits: Cumulative credits represent the total number of credits evaluated (attempted and earned) for all periods of enrollment at the university, including any terms for which the student did not receive aid.

 Earned credits: Earned credits are those that are successfully completed with a grade of A, AB, B, BC, C, CD, D, and P. Grades of I, W, NC, F, and X, or drops, are not counted as earned credits.
 Audit credits are not counted as attempted or earned credits.

 Incompletes: An “I” is included in the cumulative credits attempted.
 These credits cannot be used as earned credits until a passing grade is assigned.

-Remedial Credits: Remedial credits occur during a student’s program of study.
+Remedial credits: Remedial credits occur during a student’s program of study.
 The courses are required to progress in the program, but do not count towards the credits earned in the program.
 These credits are not counted in the SAP calculation.

-Repeat Credits: Repeats may be allowed in order to improve a grade or meet program requirements.
+Repeat credits: Repeats may be allowed in order to improve a grade or meet program requirements.
 They are included in credit completion and maximum time frame standards.
 The most recent grade will become the grade calculated for GPA.

-Transfer Credits: Grades associated with transfer credits are not included in the cumulative GPA calculation.
-Transfer credits accepted by Saint Mary’s University that are applicable to the current degree program apply toward the maximum time frame calculation for that program.
+Transfer credits: Grades associated with transfer credits are not included in the cumulative GPA calculation.
+Transfer credits accepted by Saint Mary’s University that are applicable to the current degree program apply toward the maximum time-frame calculation for that program.

 Academic progress for every financial aid applicant will be monitored after each semester.
 All of a student’s academic coursework is considered in the review process, whether the student received aid that term or not.
 The assessment will be based on the student’s entire academic record, including all transfer credit hours accepted.

 To be removed from financial aid warning status the student must meet GPA and credit completion standards.
-A student who has reached the maximum time frame prior to completing the program will no longer be eligible for financial aid.
+A student who has reached the maximum time-frame prior to completing the program will no longer be eligible for financial aid.

-Students who do not meet the minimum cumulative GPA and/or credit completion ratio or do not meet the terms of financial aid warning status will no longer be eligible for federal, state or institutional aid.
+Students who do not meet the minimum cumulative GPA and/or credit completion ratio, or do not meet the terms of financial aid warning status, will no longer be eligible for federal, state, or institutional aid.
 Students may be eligible for private loan programs and outside assistance that does not require SAP.